arachne-framework/aristotle/readme.md

 |:jena-mini| In-memory triple store that performs OWL 1 inferencing using Jena's "Mini" inferencer (a subset of OWL Full with restrictions on some of the less useful forward entailments.)
 |:jena-rules| In-memory triple store supporting custom rules, using Jena's [hybrid backward/forward rules engine](https://jena.apache.org/documentation/inference/#rules).
 Takes a collection of `org.apache.jena.reasoner.rulesys.Rule` objects as an additional argument (the prebuilt collection of rules for Jena Mini is provided at `arachne.aristotle.inference/mini-rules`) |

-Clients may wish to provide additional implementations of the `model` multimethod to support additional model or inference types; the only requirement is that the method return an instance of `org.apache.jena.rdf.model.Model`.
-For example, for your project, you may wish to use the more powerful Pellet reasoner, which has Jena integration but is not shipped with Aristotle due to license restrictions.
+Clients may wish to provide additional implementations of the `graph` multimethod to support additional underlying graphy or inference types; the only requirement is that the method return an instance of `org.apache.jena.rdf.graph.Graph`.
+For example, for your project, you may wish to create a Graph backed by on-disk or database storag, or which uses the more powerful Pellet reasoner, which has Jena integration but is not shipped with Aristotle due to license restrictions.

 Example:

 ```
 (require '[arachne.aristotle :as aa])
-(def m (aa/model :jena-mini))
+(def m (aa/graph :jena-mini))
 ```

-### Adding data to a model
+### Adding data to a graph

-In order to do anything useful with a model, you must add additional facts.
+In order to do anything useful with a graph, you must add additional facts.
 Facts may be added either programatically in your code, or by reading serialized data from a file or remote URL.

 #### Adding data programatically

-To add data programatically, use the `arachne.aristotle/add` function, which takes a model and some data to add.
+To add data programatically, use the `arachne.aristotle/add` function, which takes a graph and some data to add.
 The data is processed into RDF triples using  `arachne.aristotle.graph/triples`, using the data format documented above.
 For example:

 ```
 (require '[arachne.aristotle :as aa])

-(def m (aa/model :jena-mini))
+(def g (aa/graph :jena-mini))

-(aa/add m {:rdf/about ::luke
+(aa/add g {:rdf/about ::luke
            :foaf/firstName "Luke"
            :foaf/lastName "VanderHart"})
 ```

 #### Adding data from a file

-To add data from a file, use the `arachne.aristotle/read` function, which takes a model and a file.
+To add data from a file, use the `arachne.aristotle/read` function, which takes a graph and a file.
 The file may be specified by a:

   - String of the absolute or process-relative filename
   - java.net.URI
   - java.net.URL
   - java.io.File

 Jena will detect what format the file is in, which may be one of RDF/XML, Turtle, N3, or N-Triples.
-All of the statements it contains will be added to the model.
+All of the statements it contains will be added to the graph.
 Example:

 ## Query

 Aristotle provides a data-oriented interface to Jena's SPARQL query engine.
 Queries themselves are expressed as Clojure data, and can be programatically generated and combined (similar to queries in Datomic.)

-To invoke a query, use the `arachne.aristotle.query/query` function, which takes a query data structure, a model, and any query inputs.
+To invoke a query, use the `arachne.aristotle.query/query` function, which takes a query data structure, a graph, and any query inputs.
 It returns the results of the query.

 SPARQL itself is string oriented, with a heavily lexical grammar that does not translate cleanly to data structures.
 However, SPARQL has an internal algebra that *is* very clean and composable.
-Aristotle's query data uses this internal SPARQL alegebra (which is exposed by Jena's ARQ data model) ignoring SPARQL syntax.
+Aristotle's query data uses this internal SPARQL alegebra (which is exposed by Jena's ARQ data graph) ignoring SPARQL syntax.
 All queries expressible in SPARQL syntax are also expressible in Aristotle's query data, modulo some features that are not implemented yet (e.g, query fedration across remote data sources.)

 Unfortunately, the SPARQL algebra has no well documented syntax.
 A [rough overview](https://www.w3.org/2011/09/SparqlAlgebra/ARQalgebra) is available, and this readme will document some of the more common forms.
 For more details, see the [query specs](https://github.com/arachne-framework/aristotle/blob/master/src/arachne/aristotle/query/spec.clj) with their associated docstrings.